mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

             * providing responsiveness
                 * efficiency is attained not by doing tasks faster, but by avoiding those that shouldn't be done in the first place
-        * resilient: make failure first-class citizen (it is okay to fail)
+        * resilient - make failure first-class citizen (it is okay to fail)
         * elastic - the only reasonable direction to scale is horizontally
         * message driven - do not expose your database instead